Wardrobe: Types of Tutus

 I am sure you have realized, but PNB is honored to have one of the best Wardrobe Departments in the business.
 Each morning I pass by the Costume Shop.
 I am fascinated to see the repairs and constructions for the upcoming PNB performances.

-At the beginning of the season when I first joined PNB, the Costume Shop was in the midst of constructing Ian Falconer’s designs for the new George Balanchine’s The Nutcracker®. {View Post} The Department had expanded to every available inch of space in the Phelps Center to make the new production as lavish and incredible as it was designed to be.
+At the beginning of the season when I first joined PNB, the Costume Shop was in the midst of constructing Ian Falconer’s designs for the new George Balanchine’s The Nutcracker®.
+The Department had expanded to every available inch of space in the Phelps Center to make the new production as lavish and incredible as it was designed to be.

-I wanted to learn more about the different styles of tutus, so I have asked Larae Theige Hascall, Costume Shop Manager to give me her insight.
+I wanted to learn more about the different styles of tutus, so I have asked Larae Theige Hascall, Costume Shop Manager, to give me her insight.

-Classical Tutu
+Classical Tutus

 Diamond Tutu

-The Bell-Shaped Tutu sticks out loosely from a dancer’s hips, but does not use a wired hoop.
+This bell-shaped tutu sticks out loosely from a dancer’s hips, but does not use a wired hoop.
 Sometimes a Pancake tutu is ‘tacked’ so that it takes on more of a bell shape

 Examples: George Balanchine’s Divertimento #15 or Marius Petipa’s Paquita